zarrarkhan/sherslifework/index.md

 layout: page
 ---

 This is the story of Sher.
 A story fate has me tell, as fate had him live.
 I tell only part of this tale.
 Probably the largest part.
 The remainder I piece together from his letters, his writings, his art & the memories of others as they share them with me.
 I write partly because I cannot let go and partly because Sher's was an invisible struggle that goes on and must be heard if we are to heal.
-He was of those amongst us whom life in it's cruel twists picks to fight our demons for us.
+He was of those amongst us whom life, in it's cruel twists, picks to fight our demons for us.
 May you all rest in peace.

 <p></p>